sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 ---

-### INTERPRET, EVALUATE, OR MAKE DECISIONS BASED ON THE VERIFICATION CONTEXT.
+### INTERPRET, EVALUATE, OR MAKE DECISIONS BASED ON THE VERIFICATION CONTEXT

-The verification context (`X-Verification-Context` header) is OPAQUE to the intermediary.
+The verification context (`X-Verification-Context`) is OPAQUE to the intermediary.

 The intermediary passes it through.

+It does not parse it.

+It does not validate it.

+It does not compare it.

-It does not parse it, validate it, compare it, or branch on it.
+It does not branch on it.

 ---

-### INTERPRET, EVALUATE, OR MAKE DECISIONS BASED ON THE REQUEST BODY.
+### INTERPRET, EVALUATE, OR MAKE DECISIONS BASED ON THE REQUEST BODY

-The intermediary hashes the request bytes with SHA-256 to produce the `request_repr`.
+The intermediary hashes the raw request bytes with SHA-256 to produce `request_repr`.

-That is the ONLY operation it performs on the request content.
+That is the ONLY operation it performs on request content.

 It does not parse the body.